sfadiga/SpriteSheet/README.md

 The idea behind this class was 'stoled' from here: https://evileg.com/en/post/92/

-the demo runs like this:
+The demo app runs like this:

 ![sprite](https://user-images.githubusercontent.com/2021800/47973507-e90fc180-e08b-11e8-8235-01091443a8ce.png)